MarkusPfundstein/node-consul/README.md

 # Experiments related to Node & Consul

 ## Hardware:
-2 ubuntu machines on aws with consul installed and ports 8301 and 8300 open and ports 30000-45000 open for services
+2 ubuntu machines on aws with consul installed and ports 8301 (consul-join) and 8300 (consul-rpc) open and ports 30000-45000 open for services

-Tip: Make custom security group
+Tip: Make custom security group in aws

-Always run at least 3 consul servers.
-Best is uneven number.
-Ports: 8301 (consul-join), 8300 (consul-rpc)

 Query all kinds